railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 	specific needs in only a few clicks.
 Go to the :menuselection:`Administration --> Customization --> Reporting --> Dashboard Definition` menu to define your own dashboard.

 The `Statistical Analysis` is one of the crucial thing for decision making process in any business.
 The OpenERP provides Statistical Reports for each application.
-As for example you can access the statistical analysis of Sales releted information from the menu :menuselection:`Sales --> Reporting --> Sales Analysis`.
-Also you can search and group by the data using this `Statistical Report`.
+As for example you can access the statistical analysis of Sales-related information from the menu :menuselection:`Sales --> Reporting --> Sales Analysis`.
+You can search and group the data using this `Statistical Report`.

 Track your Process Flows